ppege/viggoscrape.py/README.md

 ### Information syntax

-To use Viggoscrape, you need to provide it with login info in the form of a dictionary.
+To use Viggoscrape.py, you need to provide it with login info in the form of a dictionary.

 The login info uses 3 pieces of information:
 -  Subdomain